ozalpozqur/altogic-auth-nuxt2/README.md

 Then click Next to confirm and create an app.

 Awesome!
-We have created our application; now click/tap on the **newly created app to launch the Designer.**

-> This is the only configuration we need to do in Altogic Designer.
-In order to access the app and use the Altogic client library, we should get envUrl and clientKey of this app.
+We have created our application; now click/tap on the **newly created app to launch the Designer.** In order to access the app and use the Altogic client library, we should get `envUrl` and `clientKey` of this app.
+You can use any one of the API base URLs specified for your app environment as your envUrl.

-Click the **Home** icon at the left sidebar to copy the envUrl and clientKey.
+Click the **Home** icon at the left sidebar to copy the `envUrl` and `clientKey`.

 ![Client Keys](github/4-client-keys.png)